mayukh18/Hybrid-Style-Siamese-Network/README.md

 <br>
 Computer Vision for Fashion, Art and Design, CVPR 2020

-Hybrid Style Siamese Network incorporates style loss into triplet loss, in order to aid in complimentary images retrieval.
-In the paper, it had been used for the application of complimentary apparels retrieval.
+Hybrid Style Siamese Network incorporates style loss into triplet loss, in order to aid in complementary images retrieval.
+In the paper, it had been used for the application of complementary apparels retrieval.

-The performance in regards to the retrieval of complimentary items in terms of MAP scores.
+The performance in regards to the retrieval of complementary items in terms of MAP scores.

 | Model | Seed 1 | Seed 2 | Seed 3 | Mean |
 | --- | --- | --- | --- | --- |